-The objective of the proposed analysis plan is to test the consistency of the census questions drafted by the WG in regards to how their interpretation may differ across different core domains, countries, and subpopulations.
-The analysis plan is meant to complement the cognitive testing being undertaken to gain deeper insight into how these core questions are understood by respondents.
+The objective of the proposed analysis plan is to test the consistency of the short set of questions drafted by the WG in regards to how their interpretation may differ across different core domains, countries, and subpopulations.
+The analysis plan refers to the field test and is meant to compliment the cognitive testing being undertaken to gain deeper insight into how these core questions are understood by respondents.

-2. Pilot Test Questions
+2. Test Questions

-Core Questions: The WG census questions consist of four core questions aimed at four different domains - seeing, hearing, mobility, and concentration and remembering - and two additional questions aimed at slightly higher order activities, namely self-care and communication.
+Core Questions: The WG short question set consists of four core questions aimed at four different domains - seeing, hearing, mobility, and concentration and remembering - and two additional questions aimed at slightly higher order activities, namely self-care and communication.